-Prerequisites: MA 1210; grade of C or higher in EM 2010.
+Prerequisites: MA 1210: EM 2010 with grade C or better.

 Stress and strain concepts on various planes of a loaded member, principal stresses and Mohr's circle, thin-walled pressure vessels; shear, moments and torsion and resulting stresses; deflections in beams and buckling of columns.
 3 credits.
 (3 plus 0)